 *** WE DO NOT SELL DEEDS … IT IS NOT LEGAL AND LEGITIMATE TO SELL ‘REAL’ DEEDS TO CELESTIAL LANDS ***

 As part of our fundraising exercises and for a fraction of the price of these “novelty deeds” (usually 1000 times cheaper), we are offering people the chance to buy perfectly legal Celestial Land Claims … in this case, claims to land on Planet Mars.
-Initially we issued claims for free on a first come first served basis, then offered big savings for “Earlybirds”.
-Those have all been snapped up, but at time of writing there are still “Saver claims” available, which offer a good reduction from the standard price.
-So what is the standard price? …. within our single, communal claim to possession of land on Mars, a claim up to 100 Sq Km (almost 25,000 acres) can be bought for under $24 which works out as 10 Acres for less than 1 cent!
+So far the majority of issued claims have been free, on a first come first served basis, then we offered big savings for “Earlybirds”.
+Those have all been snapped up, but at time of writing there are still plenty of “Saver claims” available ($9), which offer a good reduction from the standard price.
+So what is the standard price? …. within our single, communal claim to possession of land on Mars, a claim up to 100 Sq Km (almost 25,000 acres) can be bought for under $16 which works out as 10 Acres for less than 1 cent!

 Ok, so is this just a trick? … a play on words? … what’s the difference between a land claim and a deed?